SeanAmmirati/secrethitlergame/README.rst

 * (Eventually) Assess the probabilities of particular players being fascist/liberal

-* (Eventually) Attempt to create an A.I. which can play the limited information game (a difficult task) logically
+* (Eventually) Create an A.I. which can play the limited information game (a difficult task)

 This is mainly just a personal project that I will be developing in my spare time.
 Feel free to make any suggestions